Tips & Best practices for LinkedIn Ads [2021 Update]

 Best Practice 7: Retargeting, Audience Matching & Targeting

-You can setup URL based retargeting lists which work with minimum threshold value of 300 or above.
-The larger the Size the better it is.
+You can setup URL-based retargeting lists, which work with a minimum threshold value of 300 or above.
+The larger the size the better it is.
 Audience matching rate behaves erratically in my experience.
 Any match rate less than 70% is best to be avoided.
-Audience matching is available for email IDs or list of accounts you may want to target.
+Audience matching is available for email IDs or for a list of accounts you may want to target.
 Be careful with data collection and privacy regulations in your country though.

-Quick Pro Tip: The Account list upload works phenomenally for Account based marketing objectives.
+Quick Pro Tip: The account list upload works very well for account based marketing as objectives.

-Avoid hyper targeting and target junior guys in your targeting too, these guys grow up fast and act as catalysts to influence decision making in organizational buying.
+Avoid hyper targeting and target junior guys in your targeting too, as these guys grow up fast and act as catalysts to influence decision-making in organizational buying, later.

 Best Practice 8: Utilize Website & Campaign Demographics

-All the macthed audiences or retargeting lists you create can provide you significant amount of data about website demographic of your audiene within those lists.
-It’s a great way to look at insights around the industry, job titles, seniority levels etc. your audience might belong to.
+All the matched audiences or retargeting lists you create can provide you with a significant amount of data about the website demographic of your audience within those lists.
+It’s a great way to look at insights around the industry, job titles, seniority levels, etc., that your audience may belong to.

-Whilst its good to know, there is no significant way to use this information while running your campaigns.
+While it’s good to know, there is no significant way to use this information when running your campaigns to be honest.

 Best Practice 9: Always on Campaigns

-When you are always on and targeting a set of audience, you are at pace and keep your target audience occupied.
-When you pause or stop, you leave the opportunity for others to start targeting audience like the ones you have been targeting, Secondly, LinkedIn Algorithm takes a while to start serving or even pausing ads, therefore, the time gap is best avoided when you are always on.
-If budgets are limited, spending over 100/day per campaign basis your budget’ availability is a good way to plan budget allocations ahead.
+When you are always on and targeting a set of audience, you are keeping your target audience occupied.
+When you pause or stop, you leave the opportunity for others to start targeting your audience.
+Second, LinkedIn Algorithm takes a while to start serving or even pausing ads; therefore, the time gap is best avoided when you are always on.
+If budgets are limited, spending over $100 per day per campaign based on your budget’s availability is a good way to plan budget allocations ahead of time.